VinithaNaidu/cover/README.md

 ![HTML Validator](./validator.jpg)

 ## Result:
-The program for designing book cover page using HTML and CSS is executed successfully.
+The program for designing book cover page using HTML and CSS is executed successfully.....